diesel-rs/diesel/README.md

 Delete
 ------

-Delete works very similarly to `update`, but does not support returning a record.
+`delete` works very similarly to `update`, but does not support returning a record.

 ```rust